About the German-Indonesian Energy Cooperation

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is Germany’s leading international cooperation agency, working on sustainable development projects across various sectors.
 Operating globally since 1975, GIZ provides technical expertise and advisory services to support the achievement of the 2030 Agenda for Sustainable Development and international climate agreements like the Paris Agreement.
 GIZ works in partnership with governments, private companies, and local stakeholders, addressing issues ranging from economic development and education to environmental sustainability and climate protection.
 It focuses on implementing projects that promote inclusive, sustainable development in countries across Asia, Africa, and Latin America, aligning with global goals and national priorities.

 In Indonesia, GIZ plays a pivotal role in supporting the country’s transition to a sustainable energy future.
-Through its energy cluster, GIZ partners with key Indonesian institutions, including the Ministry of Energy and Mineral Resources (MEMR) and BAPPENAS (National Development Planning Agency), to implement projects that focus on increasing renewable energy capacity and improving energy efficiency.
+Through the GIZ Energy Programme, GIZ partners with key Indonesian institutions, including the Ministry of Energy and Mineral Resources (MEMR), BAPPENAS (National Development Planning Agency), and the Coordinating Ministry of Economic Affairs (CMEA), to implement projects that focus on increasing renewable energy capacity and improving energy efficiency.
 GIZ supports Indonesia’s efforts to meet its climate commitments, including its target for net-zero emissions by 2060, by promoting clean energy technologies such as solar, wind, and geothermal.
-GIZ’s work includes enhancing energy policy frameworks, building capacity in renewable energy projects, and fostering innovations in energy solutions that drive decarbonization.
+GIZ’s work includes enhancing energy policy frameworks, building capacity in renewable energy projects, and fostering innovations in energy solutions that drive decarbonisation.
 Through these efforts, GIZ is helping Indonesia develop a sustainable, low-carbon energy system while contributing to the country’s broader environmental and climate goals.

 Kreditanstalt für